 - Astigmatism and other vision problems caused by an irregularly-shaped cornea

 - Keratoconus–weakness in the cornea that causes it to bulge forward into a cone shape

 - Presbyopia–age-related farsightedness caused by a hardening of the eye’s lens

 - Dry eye syndrome–lack of eye moisture which causes dry, reddish, and itchy eyes

-Want to know more about custom contact lenses?
-Do you think sclerals could be the right choice for you?
+Want to know more about custom gas permeable contact lenses?
 Contact us today at Drs.
-Farkas, Kassalow, Resnick & Associates to learn whether custom contact lenses are right for you.
+Farkas, Kassalow, Resnick & Associates to learn whether custom gas permeable contact lenses are right for you.
 We are proud to serve patients in Manhattan.